TCFig/RNAseq-Tutorials-repo/README.md

 # RNAseq-Tutorials-repo
 On this repositiory I have all the code I have learned through online tutorials and videos.

-## RNA sequencing
-In the directory RNA-seq the code is from an online...

 ## DESeq2
 In the directory DESeq2 I have code for the tutorial "RNA-seq workflow: gene-level exploratory analysis and differential expression" by Love et al. 2019 - available through https://www.bioconductor.org/packages/devel/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html#transcript-quantification-and-tximport-tximeta